 If you are a national or resident of P.R China, you can select the EPO as ISA by indicating the EPO in Box No. VII of the PCT request form (PCT/RO/101) you use to file your international application with the CNIPA or the International Bureau (IB) of WIPO acting as receiving Office.
 You can only select one ISA for your international application.
 If the receiving Office determines that the application complies with Article 11(1) PCT and your application has been filed in English, the receiving Office will treat the application as a pilot file, unless the cap on the number of applications that can be accepted under the pilot has already been reached.
 Applications will be accepted for the pilot on a first-come-first-served basis.

-Lastly, under the PCT Patent Prosecution Highway scheme, you can also use any PCT work products from the EPO to accelerate the processing of your application before the patent offices of Australia, Canada, P.R.
-China, Colombia, Israel, Japan, Republic of Korea, Malaysia, Mexico, the Philippines, the Russian Federation, Singapore, the USA, the Eurasian Patent Office and Peru.
+Lastly, under the PCT Patent Prosecution Highway scheme (PPH), if your claims have been determined to be patentable/allowable by the EPO as ISA (and/or IPEA) you can have a corresponding application that has been filed with a PPH partner office processed in an accelerated manner.
+The PPH also allows the offices involved to exploit available work results.
+Where the EPO is ISA (and/or IPEA), you can use any PCT work products from the EPO to accelerate the processing of your application before the patent offices of Australia, Canada, P.R.
+China, Colombia, Israel, Japan, Republic of Korea, Malaysia, Mexico, Peru, the Philippines, the Russian Federation, Singapore and the USA, as well as before the Eurasian Patent Office.

-For international applications claiming priority, the EPO acting as ISA usually issues the ISR and a written opinion within three months from its receipt of the search copy.
+For international applications claiming priority from an earlier application (national or international), the EPO acting as ISA usually issues the ISR and a written opinion within three months from its receipt of the search copy.
 However, if you choose the CNIPA as your receiving Office, the international search cannot start until you have paid the search fee directly to the EPO as the payment of the international search fee is a requirement for the transmission of the international application (search copy) to the EPO acting as ISA.

 In proceedings before the EPO as ISA, you can be represented by the agent you appointed for the international phase.
 Thus, as a national or resident of P.R China, you can be represented by your usual patent attorney entitled to practise before the CNIPA or the International Bureau of WIPO acting as receiving Office.
 However, once their application enters the European phase, natural or legal persons not having their residence or principal place of business in a contracting state to the EPC must appoint a professional representative entitled to practise before the EPO.

-Given that requirement, you may already wish to appoint a different agent specifically to represent you in the proceedings before the EPO in its capacity as ISA.
+Given that requirement, you may already wish to appoint a different agent specifically to represent you in the proceedings before the EPO in its capacity as ISA/IPEA.
+Being represented by a European representative in the international phase is recommended, especially for drafting amendments under Article 34 PCT for the purposes of a Chapter II demand for international preliminary examination.
 Similarly, under Rule 90.1(d) PCT, the agent you appointed for the international phase may appoint a sub-agent to perform this task.
 If you choose to appoint an agent or sub-agent specifically for the procedure before the EPO as ISA, that agent or sub-agent must be entitled to practise before the EPO.
 All communications issued by the EPO as ISA will be sent to your specifically appointed agent or sub-agent.

 Details of the procedure before the EPO as ISA can be found in Chapter 3 of the Guide for applicants: PCT procedure before the EPO (Euro-PCT Guide).
 It includes important information on, for example: